-‘Your confidence on stage and the absolute fully formed character gives the feeling you're in good hands.
+“Your confidence on stage and the absolute fully formed character gives the feeling you're in good hands.
 The commitment to the opaque marketing - if someone wasn't quite sure whether it's a serious event, comedy show, performance art, public medical procedure; even after arriving and standing in the lobby, they could still be unsure.
 5 minutes before the show they might think "fuck this is actually a Lamaze class" and leave.
 That takes vision and some real courage to play with the contextual framing of a performance like that.
-The feeling that the character, workshop, show, idea refuses to be neatly categorized - bringing a huge amount of laughs and heart, growing way beyond the confines of one "type" of performance.’ - Audience Member's first time at my show (I had never met him before), Jamie Vance, 2017
+The feeling that the character/workshop/show/idea refuses to be neatly categorized - bringing a huge amount of laughs and heart, growing way beyond the confines of one "type" of performance.
+Makes it unforgettable and the bond you can grow with the character is pretty amazing & amazingly hilarious.